I'm "the only reporter to continue to follow the events of this project closely," as sports business reporter John Brennan wrote 9/24/14.

 From where I lived in Park Slope from 1992 through mid-2011, it’s about a seven-minute walk to the project footprint; that sensitized me to issues like scale and traffic, and made me skeptical, for example, of architectural renderings that downplayed the size of the project.
 But I also was significantly skeptical of the developer's aggressive push to win hearts and minds.

-I have moved twice since 2011 within Brooklyn and am now 15 to 20 minutes away from the project site by public transit.
+I have moved twice since 2011 within Brooklyn and am now about 20 minutes away from the project site by public transit.

 I write reportage, analysis, and commentary, including press criticism.
 My goal is not neutrality but credibility, not "he said, she said," but fairness.
 As former New York Times Public Editor Daniel Okrent wrote (It's Good to Be Objective.
 It's Even Better to Be Right., 11/14/04):